ibm-cloud-docs/satellite/connector-faq.md

 ## How many instances of Connector agent can I run?
 {: #connector-faq-instance-limits}

-{{site.data.keyword.satelliteshort}} Connector allows a maximum of 6 agents per Connector.
-For high-availability deployments, IBM recommends deploying at least 6 agents across separate hosts.
+{{site.data.keyword.satelliteshort}} Connector supports a maximum of 9 agents per Connector.
+For redundancy, IBM recommends a minimum of 3 agents, each on a separate host.
+For high-bandwidth workloads, IBM recommends at least 6 agents.
+Leave at least 3 slots unused to allow ephemeral containers or VMs to restart without being rejected.
 For more information, see [Minimum requirements for running the agent image](/docs/satellite?topic=satellite-understand-connectors#min-requirements).

 ## Can I deploy {{site.data.keyword.satelliteshort}} Connectors within {{site.data.keyword.cloud_notm}}?
 {: #connector-ibm-cloud}